delaneymichaelpeter/technology_blog_source/content/articles/EBSCO/SVN_Migration_Notes.md

 ## Three Use Cases SVN Scripts
-1. SVN Server goes Down; (Need to create New Instances and Configure Jenkins)
+1. SVN Server goes Down; (Need to create New Instances, restore SVN artifacts and swap DNS IPs for Jenkins Servers)
 2. Network Share goes Down; (May require us to restore some SVN repositories)
 3. Daily cronjob backups broken; (May need to fix the cronjob)